aws-controllers-k8s/community/docs/design/proposals/native-binding/native-binding.md

 ## Requirements

-1. Export any number of Spec and/or Status values to application consumable formats (ConfigMap and Secrets)
+1. Allow the cluster operator to configure an ACK controller to write the value of a custom resource Spec or Status field to either a ConfigMap or a Secret
 2. Export to any namespace (for cluster-scoped controllers only)
 3. The exported value should stay in sync as the resource changes
 4. Resources should not need to be updated to add/remove bindings